-- THIS LISTING IS FOR OUR 36 INCH X 6 INCH FOAM ROLLER: PLEASE CHECK CORRECT SIZE - Our most popular 36 x 6 roller covers all your needs.
+- ★ This listing is for our 36 inch X 6 inch foam roller: Please check the correct size - Our most popular 36 x 6 roller covers all your needs.
 Our premium EVA body roller will not flake or chip or lose its shape - EVER!
-Our Premium EVA back rollers offer a firm solid core with a slightly soft exterior and will last forever.
+Our Premium EVA back rollers offer a firm solid core with soft to the touch exterior and will last forever.
 EVA is eco-friendly, completely recyclable and contains no formamide or phthalates.
 Get what the professionals use and experience immediate pain relief today

 How to use a foam roller

 Below is an excellent video walkthrough of how to use a foam roller.
 If you are new to foam rolling, or just need some guidance, I highly recommend you watch.
 They cover different body parts and really explain how to use a foam roller properly.

 Tips and tricks